dirvine/data_chain/docs/data_blocks.md

 by their definition cannot be for same data.

 A `Delete` event will, however, remove an entry from the chain, but only if the chained consensus would not be broken.
-If such a delete did cause a gap in the consensus, effectively breaking the chain then the entry is maintained and marked as deleted (the actul data is deleted from any disk cache).
+If such a delete did cause a gap in the consensus, effectively breaking the chain, the entry would be maintained and marked as deleted (the actul data is deleted from any disk cache).

 The `DataChain` is described below.